philippe-ths/SmartSorter/docs/functional_spec.md

 A run is considered correct if:

-- Inventory includes root + direct subfolders (depth 1 only).
+- Inventory includes only direct children of the target folder (no recursion).
 - Files with extracted text < `--min-chars` are skipped from profiling/planning.
 - A profile store is used to reuse summaries for unchanged files.
-- Strong clusters can justify splits and bulk moves, and weak clusters do not.
+- Balanced specificity is achieved: project/topic folders for mini-collections, role folders for broad categories, and no 1-file folders.
 - Apply mode prompts once and performs only allowed operations in the correct order.
 - `_index.md` updates are idempotent and confined to a managed section.